FiLORUX/the-public-service/API.md

 ---

 ## Troubleshooting

+### "API key required" error
+You need to include your API key in requests.
+Either:
+- Add `api_key=YOUR_SECRET` to query parameters (GET)
+- Add `"api_key": "YOUR_SECRET"` to JSON body (POST)

+If you haven't set up API_SECRET, the API will be unprotected (not recommended for production).

+### "Invalid API key" error
+The provided API key doesn't match the one configured in Script Properties.
+Double-check your API_SECRET value.

+### "Rate limit exceeded" error
+You've exceeded 60 requests per minute.
+Wait 60 seconds and try again.
+For high-frequency use, batch requests or use `client_id` parameter to identify different clients.

 ### "API not enabled" error
 The old API_CONFIG.ENABLED check has been removed.
 If you see this, you may have an old version of the code.